-In October 2020, the Financial Stability Board (FSB) published recommendations on the regulation, supervision and control of global stablecoins.
-Switzerland has actively participated in this work.
+Switzerland is committed to ensuring that the challenges posed by stablecoins in terms of financial stability and anti-money laundering are addressed by means of international cooperation.
+In October 2020, the Financial Stability Board (FSB) published recommendations on the regulation, supervision and oversight of global stablecoins.
+Switzerland continues to participate actively in this work.

 FINMA publishes ‘stable coin’ guidelines